AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/AllAboutOptima.md

 * Local Optimum -> The best score for a subset of input values.

-* Global Optimum -> The best score for every single input values.
+* Global Optimum -> The best score for a maximum number of input values.
+This maximum number of input values can lead to the best score for every single input values.

 ## Interpreting Minima And Maxima